 Academically, I am currently pursuing a Master's degree in Information and Data Science from UC-Berkeley's School of Information.
 I graduated from UC-Berkeley with a degree in Data Science, and certificates in New Media and Entrepreneurship & Technology.

-Professionally, I have worked in business analytics for the New York Islanders, Phoenix Suns and New York Mets and am following my dreams of combining my loves of sports and data!
+I was previously a Basketball Analytics Associate for the Orlando Magic.
+I have also worked in business analytics for the New York Islanders, Phoenix Suns and New York Mets and am following my dreams of combining my loves of sports and data!

 Born and Raised in Long Beach, NY.

 This was an assignment of the ethical concerns of athlete biometric data.
 Per the class, it is written for player’s unions for the purposes of the assignment.

 In my final for my music technology class, I developed a generative algorithmic composition that changes based on web-scraped bike sharing data.

 This past summer, I worked as a Data Science Intern for the Business Analytics department for the Phoenix Suns basketball team.

 In the Fall of 2017, I developed a Sports Analytics course at UC-Berkeley that teaches the fundamentals of sports analytics and data science.